There are a number of good Wordpress plug-ins out there for creating and managing forms.

 It is more cost-effective.
 I think it has a better interface.
 And it is easier to use.
 It also includes all the capabilities that Gravity would require a much more expensive license to access.

 I like Gravity Forms quite a bit.
-In fact, I've been using it for so long that I am grandfathered into a license and price point that you can't get anymore.
-I've only been paying them $29/year. 🙂
+In fact, I’ve been using it for so longer that I am grandfathered into a license and price point that you can’t get anymore.
+I’ve only been paying them $29/year. 🙂

 That said, I recently picked up a deal on WP Fluent Forms.
 In fact, I picked up the lifetime license.
 I figure it is a nice investment into having powerful forms on my sites into the perpetual future.

 I have been converting my forms to Fluent.
 And I like it alot.
-I also like the ecosystem that the company (WPManageNinja) is creating.

 Sure, there are a few minor things I’m finding that Gravity does and Fluent forms does not.
 But overall, I now have MORE capability available to me than I did.
 I did not hold an Elite license to Gravity so didn’t have all the add-ons.
 With Fluent, I now have all those options.